When you think of an accountability relationship, picture someone running alongside you in a marathon.

 #4) Connect regularly.

 Nowadays there are so many ways to connect with people: texts, phone calls, emails, and yes, even face-to-face.
 Many people carry out their accountability relationship combining these options.
 Most importantly, accountability needs to be regular, and it needs to be through a medium of communication you can’t hide behind.
 If relevant details will be skipped via email or text, then you should talk on the phone or meet up.

 I think most people would say it’s best to meet in person regularly, and follow up often with something quick, like texting.
 This combines the benefit of “in person” communication with constant encouragement and accountability.
 Whatever you choose, make sure it is regular and fosters real accountability.

 #5) Speak in unmasked language.

 When you give an account of your progress, state things so they are understood.
 “Prayer is not going well” could mean you are getting distracted in your hour-long prayer, or it could mean you haven’t prayed for 8 days.
 Be specific and clear (if you want real accountability).

 #6) Ensure accountability touches all areas of life.

-We all have certain weaknesses.
-Most accountability will focus on those specific issues.
-But that doesn’t mean we won’t be tempted to falter in other areas–in fact, that is where sin might sneak up on us most.
 One suggestion to avoid blindspots is to schedule a time to get together every few months to discuss a wide range of issues (not just the typical struggles).
 Discuss spiritual disciplines, church attendance, ministry involvement, financial stewardship, personal holiness, relational issues, and whatever else is “going on.”
 What a shame it would be if we focused so much on one or two areas while simultaneously failing in other areas that weren’t on anyone’s radar.